microsoftgraph/msgraph-sdk-powershell/src/Teams/beta/examples/New-MgBetaChat.md

 New-MgBetaChat -BodyParameter $params
 ```
-This example shows how to use the New-MgBetaBetaChat Cmdlet.
+This example shows how to use the New-MgBetaChat Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ### Example 2: Create a group chat